What is Distribution?

 - Department Stores

-- Sports Stores
+- Sports Stores (only available in the Multi-Player)

 Your challenge is to decide how to set price and distributor retail margins in order to influence your distribution coverage in a way that results in either increased market share or increased profit.